Fall 2009 - EE 381J Probability and Stochastic Processes I

 Introduction to Probability, Dimitri Bertsekas and John Tsitsiklis.

-Stochastic Processes , Sheldon Ross, Wiley.
+Stochastic Processes, Sheldon Ross, Wiley.

-Course web page
+Course web pages

 Homeworks